mdylantk/mdylantk.github.io/_pages/index.md

 Random Experiments:

--[Fishing Minigame Test](https://mdylantk.github.io/webpage-test): This is a game made with Python that uses pyscript to allow it to work on the web
+-[Pyscript Fishing Minigame Test](https://mdylantk.github.io/webpage-test): This is a game made with Python that uses pyscript to allow it to work on the web.
+-[JS Fishing Minigame Test](https://mdylantk.github.io/Fishing_Page): This is a remake of the above minigame, but in js.